Travis Hill Schools at the Juvenile Justice Intervention Center and Orleans Justice Center

-The Social Worker will work with the Director of Student Support Services and Special Education, ensuring that we provide counseling and related support for all students, including those with special needs, in line with our School’s values and in compliance with IDEA.
+The Social Worker will work with the Special Education Coordinator, ensuring that we provide counseling and related support for all students, including those with special needs, in line with our School’s values and in compliance with IDEA.
 This will include providing individual and group counseling.
 The clinician will also help develop school-wide practices that support a healthy school environment—this may include training and supporting teachers on trauma-informed care, on restorative justice practices and social and emotional learning tools.
 The clinician will work closely with school and facility leadership and line staff in order to ensure that the institutional climate and behavior management practices at the OJC and JJIC are appropriate for our students.
 The clinician will also need to develop strong ties with parents, support organizations, special education advocates and the local school community--particularly to facilitate effective transition planning and placement.
-This position reports to the Director of Student Support Services and Special Education.
+This position reports to the Principal.

 Responsibilities will include but not be limited to:

-Working with the Director of Student Support Services and Special Education and the school staff to create and support school-wide practices designed to support high achievement, mutual accountability, and positive school culture--including a range of classroom and school-wide positive, incentive-based behavior management practices
+Working with the Special Education Coordinator and the school staff to create and support school-wide practices designed to support high achievement, mutual accountability, and positive school culture--including a range of classroom and school-wide positive, incentive-based behavior management practices

 Providing individual and group counseling to Travis Hill School students, both those with special needs and others, as appropriate